Adaptive Management of Barriers in European RIvers

-AMBER stands for Adaptive Management of Barriers in European Rivers.
-The AMBER project seeks to apply adaptive management to the operation of dams and barriers in European rivers to achieve a more efficient restoration of stream connectivity, and address impacts caused by river fragmentation.
+This project seeks to apply adaptive management to the operation of dams and barriers in European rivers to achieve a more efficient restoration of stream connectivity and address impacts caused by river fragmentation.

-AMBER will target one of the main limitations of current stream restoration efforts and will achieve a more effective restoration of river ecosystems, which is compatible with other water uses.
+We target the main limitations of current stream restoration efforts to achieve a more effective restoration of river ecosystems that is compatible with other water uses.
 This will improve energy security, help protect jobs, and boost European competitiveness, particularly in rural economies.

-AMBER will have beneficial effects on the restoration of freshwater flora and fauna and will serve to protect global biodiversity in running waters by decreasing river fragmentation, promoting habitat connectivity, and evaluating the merits of different restoration actions through several quantified targets.
+AMBER will have beneficial effects on the restoration of freshwater flora and fauna.
+The project will serve to protect global biodiversity in running waters by decreasing river fragmentation, promoting habitat connectivity, and evaluating the merits of different restoration actions through several quantified targets.

 Twenty active partners together form the AMBER consortium.
 They include large hydropower businesses, rivers authorities, non-governmental organisations, universities and the European Joint Research Centre.

 These institutions are spread throughout Europe including Poland, Italy, Germany, UK, Ireland, Netherlands, Spain, France, Switzerland, Denmark and Sweden.
 A large number of end-users have been identified representing stakeholder interests not only in every single European Member State, but also in European Free Trade Association countries.
 The team showcases what Europe can achieve in terms of international strategic collaboration, while knowledge transfer promoted through the consortium will help to overcome the innovation divide between regions